shashank-kr/wshop/README.md

 # wshop

 ## Backend project development and running:
-1) Project architecture using clean architecture
+1) Project architecture done using clean architecture
-2) Implementation of task following DDD best practice, event sourcing and CQRS pattern in C# .NET Core.
+2) Implementation of task has been done following DDD best practice, event sourcing and CQRS pattern in C# .NET Core.
 3) Rover commands are exposed as APIs which front end application can consume.
 4) To run the backend, download projects from backend folder and run it.